Sparse Hanson-Wright Inequalities with Applications: Proofs of applications

 \subsection{Acknowledgments}

 We thank Fanny Augeri, Antti Knowles, Stanislav Minsker, Roman Vershynin, and Shuheng Zhou for helpful discussions.
 K. Wang is partially supported by Hong Kong RGC grant GRF 16304222 and ECS 26304920.
-Y. Zhu was partially supported by NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning and an AMS-Simons Travel Grant.
+Y. Zhu was partially supported by NSF-Simons Research Collaborations on the Mathematical and Scientific Foundations of Deep Learning, an AMS-Simons Travel Grant, and the Simons Grant MPS-TSM-00013944.
 This material is based upon work supported by the Swedish Research Council under grant no. 2021-06594 while Y. Zhu was in residence at Institut Mittag-Leffler in Djursholm, Sweden during the Fall of 2024.